ccutrer/balboa_worldwide_app/doc/protocol.md

 * HH: Hour (always 0-24, even in 12 hour mode; flag is used to control display)
 * MM: Minute

-### Filter Configuration
+### Filter Cycles Response
-This message is sent to all connected clients when any client sends a filter configuration request.
+This message is sent to all connected clients when any client sends a filter cycles request.

 Message type: 0a bf 23